Black Jockeys Used to Dominate the Kentucky Derby. Then They Were Forgotten.

 And how these Black jockeys got their start is a rather harrowing reminder of our country’s complicated history.
 “A number of these early jockeys were born into slavery,” explains Owens.
 “They were able to buy their freedom before the Emancipation.
 But when enslaved Africans were originally brought here, the plantation owners were racing horses recreationally.
 That evolved to be all about money and bets.
 So the plantation owners would look for these smaller men and boys to be jockeys.”

 A toast, then, to these under-appreciated sports legends — and to learning and understanding their legacy, through both their accomplishments and the tremendous obstacles they overcame.

-To help honor these 19th-century athletes, Woodford Reserve’s official Derby recipe this year is a little different.
-Their Cherries & Cream Julep is inspired by the Derby Day menus of the late 1800s and early 1900s, when Black jockeys were frequently winning the races.
+To help honor these 19th-century athletes, Woodford Reserve’s official Derby recipe in 2021 was a little different.
+Their Cherries & Cream Julep was inspired by the Derby Day menus of the late 1800s and early 1900s, when Black jockeys were frequently winning the races.

 “The Cherries & Cream Julep not only draws inspiration from a traditional mint julep but also brings back the flavors of old fashioned sodas from that era,” explains Elizabeth McCall, Woodford Reserve’s Assistant Master Distiller.
 “During this time, cherries and cream sodas were served at soda foundations offering the perfect balance between the taste of tart red cherries and luscious, fresh cream.
 In the Julep, this enhances the sweet aromatics found in the Woodford Reserve Kentucky Straight bourbon.
 The mint sprigs, which are rubbed on the inside of each Derby cup to extract their oils, bring an herbal freshness to drink.”